Least Resistance Training Concepts

 HEAVY EQUINE HOBBLES

 Heavy equine hobbles are required to control horses' legs when packaging for transport and in some instances, when extricating from confined spaces.
-Hobbles are carried on Rescue-1 and Rescue-3.
-(On Rescue-1 they are stored in the locker box labeled, "Rescue Glide Box 2".)
+Hobbles are carried on Rescue-1, Rescue-2 and Rescue/Transport-11.
+They are stowed in red bags along with heavy straps.

 Hobbles are also useful when rolling a horse over due to time spent down or to load onto the Rescue Glide.